 We then go to see something truly wonderful – a green bridge.
 There are several of these huge structures crossing the relatively new motorways in Croatia to allow wildlife to cross unimpinged and avoid roadkill.

 They are over 150m long, and you honestly wouldn’t know you were on a bridge unless you were told.
 They, and the whole of the motorway, are fenced so that wildlife is funnelled into going over them and out of danger.
 Goran and Lidija and have previously been involved in monitoring them using camera traps and express an interest in doing so again – NatureSpy will be providing the equipment to make it happen.

 Finally, we go on a final hunt for wolf scat.
 Bioterra collect the scat for analysis back in Zagreb, to gain information on their diet.
 Wolves will leave scat in prominent locations, and a drive along a single track road yields several finds.

-It was a eye-opening trip into a country bursting with natural heritage, and we are so grateful for our hosts Lidija, Goran, Ana, Mirna, Elena and Tomislav for their hospitality.
-We're very much looking forward to supporting Bioterra's work going forward.
+It was an eye-opening trip into a country bursting with natural heritage, and we are so grateful for our hosts Lidija, Goran, Ana, Mirna, Elena and Tomislav for their hospitality.
+We’re very much looking forward to supporting Bioterra’s work going forward.

 This support is only possible for one reason – individual people and large organisations choose to get their camera traps from the NatureSpy Shop.
 We’re proud to be a social enterprise and a shop with a difference – hopefully the above shows exactly what’s possible when you buy ethically, and #buysocial.